GS_PhantomCam

 Categories:

 Rather than moving a single camera directly, GS_PhantomCam lets you place lightweight virtual cameras — “phantoms” — throughout the scene.
 Each phantom holds a complete camera state and a priority value.
 The Cam Core component drives the real camera to match whichever phantom currently has the highest effective priority.
-Transitions are animated by Blend Profiles that specify duration and easing.
+Transitions are animated by Blend Profiles that specify duration, easing, blend shape, and optional state inheritance.
 Influence Fields modify camera selection spatially or globally without changing base priorities.

 For usage guides and setup examples, see The Basics: GS_PhantomCam.